Thanks for coming by my website.

 I wanted to create a space where I could keep some of those things that are important to me as I’m writing again, sharing conversations with community groups, academics, scientists, artists, and those that I broadly define as friends of the earth.
-There are essays from school, podcasts from work, as well as sporadic blog posts.
+There are essays from school, podcasts from work, as well as sporadic blog posts and curiosity.
 I hope you find something interesting in this collection of “stuff”.

 I grew up in Pittsburgh in an ordinarily dysfunctional family, served with the National Security Agency as a cryptologist and communications specialist.
 I studied Psychology and English Literature at the University of Texas, Communications and Journalism at the University of Southern California but never had time to finish and went back to school recently to complete my MA at Simon Fraser University in Liberal Arts.

 I have always loved the magic that came out of that little box called radio and because of my passion, I have worked on and off the air in the US and Canada.
 I have programmed and managed broadcasting properties since 1969 and have worked with many amazing and talented people in Los Angeles, Montreal, Toronto, Winnipeg, Vancouver and throughout British Columbia.
 Along the way, I spent seven years with The Toronto Star learning about newspapers, internet “start-ups” and developing The Stars local cable channel and television production facilities before returning to traditional broadcasting with Standard Radio, Astral and Bell Media.